 Predictive models for the survival and growth of C. botulinum are particularly challenging.
 Difficulties associated with C. botulinum microbiology mean that the corresponding predictive models often concentrate on population growth (not toxin production) and are sometimes based on experiments that use non-toxigenic strains as surrogates (often with unnaturally large inocula) so they can be criticised as unrepresentative.
-Where predictive models indicate even a very small amount of growth it must be assumed that botulinum neurotoxin will have been formed and that this is a hazardous scenario.
+Where predictive models are used to consider extending shelf life beyond 10 days any indication of population growth must be interpreted as also indicating neurotoxin formation and therefore that the scenario is hazardous.